mlp-s2-22/website/pages/setup.md

 #### Updating Libraries

 During the course I may need to update the `conda` environment to fix issues and add support for new libraries.
 If you are using a __Local Setup__ you may need update this environment at the start of a workshop.
-To do this open a Terminal (MacOSX and Linux) or Anaconda Shell (Windows), and run
+To do this open a Terminal (MacOSX and Linux) or Anaconda Shell (Windows), and run the following:

 ```
 $ cd $HOME    # or whatever development directory you chose earlier